What is an assumable mortgage?

 If you’re considering selling and want to know if your loan is eligible, you’ll need to confirm there’s an assumable clause in your contract.
 That clause will be what allows you to have someone assume your mortgage with all of its terms.

-As for buyers, while it’s not the simplest route to homeownership, if you can make it work, right now, it’s probably one of the cheapest.
+While it’s not the simplest route to homeownership, it’s probably one of the cheapest if you can make it work.